AlliBalliBaba/MazeGenerator-and-Pathfinder/README.md

 ## The Maze Generator
 The maze generator is an implementation of the **Depth-first Search** algorithm.
-The alorithm guarantuees, that every cell of the maze is accessible and there is just a single path to the ending.
-To create multiple paths to the ending I removed walls within the maze at random spots.
+The alorithm guarantuees, that every cell of the maze is accessible and that there is just a single path to the ending.
+To create multiple paths to the ending, walls are removed within the maze at random spots.

 ## The Simple Pathfinder
 The simple pathfinder randomly checks all available paths at the same time until it reaches the end.
 This method is